 - Who is at risk for urethral strictures?

 The urethra in men is more susceptible to disease or injury, as it is longer than in females.

 - What are the common symptoms of patients with strictures?

 The common symptoms are a poor urinary stream, straining to pass urine, frequent urination, sense of incomplete emptying of the bladder, burning while passing urine, blood in the urine, urinary tract infection and sometimes inability to pass urine.
 Sometimes there may be no symptoms and it may be incidentally diagnosed.

 - How are urethral strictures diagnosed?

-After history and physical examination, basic blood, urine and ultrasound tests, the doctor would ask for an uroflowmetry in which the patient passes urine in a commode like machine which records flow rates in a graphic manner.
+After the history and physical examination, basic blood, urine and ultrasound tests, the doctor would ask for a uroflowmetry in which the patient passes urine in a commode like a machine which records flow rates in a graphic manner.

 If these tests are abnormal, further imaging tests include 2 types of urethrograms: Retrograde urethrogram (RGU) and Micturating cystourethrogram (MCU).
 In RGU, contrast (fluid that can be seen on an X-ray) is inserted into the